 - After C-3P0 finally delivers the fruit he was sent to retrieve, there is a short shot of a rabbit droid placing the fruit on top of a large dessert, numbering them off with each one.
 A butler droid comes over and takes the dessert away, leaving a number of rabbit droids standing around.
 They cheer.
 End scene.

 - Vos breaking into Mama's hut.Obi-Wan: [after Vos has just slashed down Mama's door] Vos!
 Somebody lives here.

 Quinlan Vos: Ugh!
 Smells like somebody died here.

 Obi-Wan: [apologizing to Mama] Thousand pardons, Madame.
 He hasn't mastered the concept of knocking.

-- A rather extensive scene takes place where a group of Twi'lek dancers are entertaining the assembled Hutts in a dance number referring to the opening of Temple of Doom.
+- A rather extensive scene takes place where a group of Twi'lek dancers in elaborate masks and not much else are entertaining the assembled Hutts in a dance number referring to the opening of Temple of Doom.
 Finally, we see who the lead singer in the performance is, and it's...
 Sy Snootles.

 - When Lux Bonteri proves that All Men Are Perverts.Ahsoka: Look at me.
 I'm not so bad, am I?

 Lux: [long pause for a Male Gaze] No, not bad at all.

 Ahsoka: [sighs in frustration and rolls her eyes] Well, it seems boys are the same whether they're Republic or Separatist.

 - General Grievous' Rousing Speech to a squad of infiltrator droids designed specifically for suicide bombing.Grievous: You have been designed for this mission.
 To be the ultimate infiltration units!
 Some of you may not return.
 Actually, none of you will return!
 But don't let that get in your way.